Frequently Asked Questions

 • GarageBand (10.4+)

-If your DAW supports VST3 (Windows/Mac) or AU (Mac), our plugins will work.
+If your DAW supports VST3 (Windows/Mac), AU (Mac), or AAX (Mac/Windows), our plugins will work.

 After purchase, you'll receive an email from Lemon Squeezy with your license key and download links.
 You can also access your downloads anytime by logging into your Lemon Squeezy account with the email you provided at purchase at lemonsqueezy.com.
-If you can't find the email, check your spam folder or contact support@orraaudio.com.
+If you can't find the email, check your spam folder or contact us at orraaudio.com/support.

 Yes!
 Your license allows installation on up to 3 computers that you personally own and use.
 This is ideal for a studio desktop, laptop, and home setup.
 You cannot share your license with others.
 If you need to deactivate a computer to free up a slot, use the deactivation option in the plugin settings by clicking the Orra logo.

 Check your email for the original purchase confirmation from Lemon Squeezy.
 You can also log into your Lemon Squeezy account using the email you provided at purchase to view your purchases and license keys.
-If you still can't find it, email support@orraaudio.com with your purchase email address, and we'll resend your license key within 72 hours.
+If you still can't find it, contact us at orraaudio.com/support with your purchase email address, and we'll resend your license key within 72 hours.

 License transfers are handled on a case-by-case basis.
-Email support@orraaudio.com with details about why you want to transfer, and we'll work with you to make it happen if possible.
+Contact us at orraaudio.com/support with details about why you want to transfer, and we'll work with you to make it happen if possible.
 Please note that transferred licenses cannot be transferred again.
 We do not support resale through unauthorized third-party marketplaces.

 To deactivate a plugin from a computer: Open the plugin in your DAW, click the Orra logo in the top-left corner, and select "Deactivate License."
 This will free up one of your 3 activation slots.
-If you no longer have access to that computer (sold, broken, etc.), contact support@orraaudio.com and we can manually reset your activations.
+If you no longer have access to that computer (sold, broken, etc.), contact us at orraaudio.com/support and we can manually reset your activations.

 All updates within the 1.x version line are completely free for existing license holders.
 This includes bug fixes, new features, and performance improvements.
 Major version upgrades (2.0, 3.0, etc.) may require a paid upgrade, but existing customers may receive loyalty discounts.